 When handled properly, crate training can be a great housebreaking tool, to create a safe place for your pup when he is scared, a way to go on vacation with the family, and of course, the perfect place to sleep at night.
 Part of the training process lies in turning the crate from what, to many, might look like a prison into a comfortable space for your pup that he can call his own.
 Due to his natural instinct to search for a den, he will soon see his crate as just that.

 Bear in mind, you should never use his den as a form of punishment.
 If you do so, he will soon start refusing to go in it, completely negating all the hard work you put into crate training him in the first place.
-If you feel you must have a crate to use as punishment or time out spot, have a second crate in a different part of your home and set it up very differently on the inside.
+If you feel you must have a place to use as punishment or time out spot, have a gated off area in a different part of your home and set it up with the bare necessities.
 Perhaps nothing more than a piece of carpet.
-Never leave your Corgi in it for more than 10-15 minutes.
+Never leave your Corgi in the time out spot for more than 10-15 minutes.

 It starts with choosing the right size crate for your Corgi.
-If you get one that is too small, he won't have room to move around or stretch out.
+If you get one that is too small, your furry buddy won't have room to move around or stretch out.
 If you buy one that is too big, your pup may tend to use one end as his potty and the other as his place to sleep, negating its usefulness.
-If you must buy a larger crate to be used when he is full-grown, put a divider in it to keep it smaller at first.
+If you must buy a larger crate to be used when your dog is full-grown, put a divider in it to keep it smaller at first.
 Beyond this, there are a few supplies you might need.

 Along with these items, you will need a large supply of patience and the time needed to work with your pup.

 My pup Stitch is deaf is there anything different I should be doing while crate training?